6 Surprising Ways You Can Raise Awareness About Environmental Issues

 1. Attend a Rally or March

-Rallies and marches can be especially effective when you have a local issues related to climate that you could rally around.
-If you want to learn more about creating a successful rally or march, look no further than learning from many young climate activists, who have both organized and attended rallies or marches to help our planet.
+Rallies and marches can be especially effective when you have local issues related to climate that you could rally around.
+If you want to learn more about creating a successful rally or march, look no further than learning from many young climate activists who have both organized and attended rallies or marches to help our planet.

 2. Use Social Media